lucianolasala/Wild_boar_ENM/README.md

 Introduction
 ----------
 This repository contains the R scripts and details of methods employed for the development of an ecological niche model (henceforth ENM) for Wild boar (*Sus scrofa*) in contiguous Argentina and neighboring countries.
+This repository serves as a dynamic document for other parties interested on the ecology of Wild boar and it will be updated as additional data is gathered and new methodological methods are developed.

-A Maximum Entropy approach (https://biodiversityinformatics.amnh.org/open_source/maxent/) method was used inside the R programing environment (https://www.r-project.org/).
-The repository also aims to serve as a document for the methodology.
-Rather than having everything in a single script, the code is divided in a series of separate scripts that should be run sequentially.
+The code included in the repository is divided into a series of separate scripts that should be run sequentially.

+>A Maximum Entropy approach (https://biodiversityinformatics.amnh.org/open_source/maxent/) method was used inside the R programing environment (https://www.r-project.org/).

+>>Lola lola

 Table of Contents
 ----------